elastic/kibana/x-pack/plugins/actions/README.md

 ## user interface

-In order to make this action usable in the Kibana UI, you will need to provide all the UI editing aspects of the action.
+To make this action usable in the Kibana UI, you will need to provide all the UI editing aspects of the action.
 The existing action type user interfaces are defined in [`x-pack/plugins/triggers_actions_ui/public/application/components/builtin_action_types`](../triggers_actions_ui/public/application/components/builtin_action_types).
 For more information, see the [UI documentation](../triggers_actions_ui/README.md#create-and-register-new-action-type-ui).